fcasaloti/CarLoanFinancing/README.md

 # CarLoanFinancing

 Car Loan Financing is an application created as an assignment for the CSIS1175 Douglas College Course.
-It uses Windows Forms and C# to provide an application that allow users to input car's price, interest rate, and terms to get the total price paid.
+It uses Windows Forms and C# that allows users to input the car's price, simple interest rate, and terms to get the total paid.

 PS: Calculations use simple interest rate.